timota/Roode/REVIEW_NOTES_ARDUINO.md

    - Driver code (`vl53l1x.cpp`) should only use the wrapped ULD APIs and ESPHome helpers; low-level I2C transactions live in the platform adapter only.
    - Platform-specific bits (e.g., delay, millis) continue to use ESPHome/Arduino abstractions already in place.

+### Decision on Step 2 (ESPHome-backed ULD platform shim)
+- Benefit: replacing the Wire-based ULD platform with an ESPHome-backed shim would unify I2C handling under ESPHome’s bus (logging, recovery, multi-bus support).
+It’s mostly useful if we (a) vendor the ULD sources or (b) need non-default I2C buses without relying on Wire’s global state.
+- Current state: we are consuming VL53L1X_ULD as a PlatformIO library; its platform layer is internal and uses Wire.
+The driver itself already uses ESPHome’s I2CDevice for address selection and higher-level control, and works today.
+- Complexity trade-off: To swap the platform layer we’d need to vendor/override the ULD platform files or fork the library; otherwise the change won’t take effect.
+That adds maintenance overhead for modest gain on Arduino.
+- Decision: Do NOT implement a custom ESPHome-backed ULD platform shim at this stage.
+The benefits (cleaner abstraction, multi-bus alignment) don’t justify the added complexity while we remain on Arduino and consume ULD as an external lib.
+Revisit only if we vendor the ULD code or switch to ESP-IDF where Wire is unsuitable.

 3. Migration steps
    - Update platform files (i2ccoms/platform) to call ESPHome `I2CDevice`/`i2c::I2CBus` instead of `Wire` (or ensure they already do, then drop any leftover Wire includes).
    - Remove/replace any direct `Wire.*` in driver or ULD wrappers; keep only adapter calls.